-- Breast milk products have been shown in numerous clinical trials to save the lives of premature babies (defined as any baby with a Gestational age < 37 weeks) and low birth weight babies (< 2500g) and provide an alternative for low / non-lactating mothers.
+Numerous clinical trials have proven the value of human milk products in saving the lives of premature babies (defined as any baby with a Gestational age < 37 weeks), low birth weight babies (< 2500g) and provide an alternative for low / non-lactating mothers.

-- Whilst a new product and concept in India, there are 2 companies that have been doing in the United States The promoters of NeoLacta Life Sciences have developed this technology in Australia.
-The promoters of NeoLacta had supplied Human Breast Milk Pasteurising and protein concentration equipment to Dr Peter Hartmann, a well know authority in breast milk and associated with the first breast milk bank in Perth, Western Australia, called the PREM Milk bank at the King Edward Memorial Hospital.
+This proprietary technology for processing of human milk was developed in Australia.
+The promoters of NeoLacta have supplied human milk pasteurizing and protein concentration equipment to Dr. Peter Hartmann, a well know authority who has been associated with the first breast milk bank called the PREM Milk bank at the King Edward Memorial Hospital, Perth, Western Australia.

-- HMBANA (Human Milk Banking Association of North America)
+• HMBANA (Human Milk Banking Association of Noth America).

-The benefits of Pasteurised Human Breast Milk are striking when compared to Infant Formula.
+The benefits of pasteurized human milk are striking when compared to infant formula.

 |Lysozyme||100||75||0||0||Enzymes that break bacterial cell walls, destroying them.|

 |Monoglycerides||100||100||0||0||Disrupts membrane coating of many viruses and protozoans destroying them.|

 |Free fatty acids||100||100||Added to some formulas||–||Disrupts membrane coating of many viruses and protozoans destroying them.|

 |Linoleic acid||100||100||Added to some formulas||–||Essential fatty acid; the metabolic precursor for prostaglandins and leukotrienes.|

 |Alpha-linolenic acid||100||100||Added to some formulas||–||Essential fatty acid; metabolic precursor for docosahexaenoic acid; important for eye and brain development.|